mcquiggi/Pi-PL1/README.md

 This is a copy of the card deck (?!) used to compile and link the program under MVS 3.7j, an old IBM mainframe OS for the System/360 and System/370 circa 1975-1980.
 It was leading-edge, state-of-the-art for its era.

-JCL fcompiling, linking, and running the program is included.
+JCL (Job Control Language) statements for compiling, linking, and running the program are included.

-If you're not familiar with this ancient technology, there are resrouces online.
+If you're not familiar with this ancient technology, there are resources online.
 Check out the "Hercules" IBM emulator, but be prepared for significant differences in concept.
-Your concepts and understanding of computing, OSes, user interfaces, etc will be challenged.
+Your understanding of computing, OSes, build processes, user interfaces, etc will be challenged.
 It's not "better", or "worse", it's just different!

 The number of digits to compute is specified in the input data read near the end of the file after the